cockroachlabs/workshop_labs/topology-patterns/labs.md

   "seattle"/"q\xc | "seattle"/Prefi |  9 | region=eu-west2,zone=b | {2,9,10} | {"region=us-east4,zone=b","region=eu-west2,zone=b","region=eu-central,zone=c"}
 ```

 Good job!
 Let's review the latency.
-We now expect latency for reads to be the sum of the SQL client rooundtrip (180ms) and just millis as leaseholder is in region.
+We now expect latency for reads to be the sum of the SQL client rooundtrip (180ms) and just millis as the leaseholder is in region.

 ```sql
 SELECT * FROM rides WHERE city = 'seattle' LIMIT 1;